spapas/cookiecutter-django-starter/README.md

 -----

-Install cookiecutter (https://github.com/audreyr/cookiecutter) to your global python packages (or the virtualenv you are going to create).
+Install cookiecutter (https://github.com/audreyr/cookiecutter) to your global python packages (or the virtualenv you are going to create -- also checkout my post @ https://spapas.github.io/2017/12/20/python-2-3-windows/ for using python 2 and 3 on windows).
 Then,

 ```
 mkdir parent_folder
 cd parent_folder
-virtualenv venv
+py -3 -m venv venv
 cookiecutter https://github.com/spapas/cookiecutter-django-starter

 ```